BICCN/BCDC-Metadata/Templates/project_collection/README.md

   * You can submit multiple values for this field, separated by commas or new rows immediately after this one
   * Usually there is only one species associated with a data collection
-  * Data collections about human subjects should be separate from other species

 #### **is data of type** - *modality*
   * This is the name of the data modality for this collection